 Companies must follow effective quality assurance processes to reduce errors in the final product.

 There are several types of quality assurance testing, all of which are important for ensuring your product is bug-free.
-Below, we've listed the primary QA testing methodologies to give you a complete understanding of the testing process and how it improves your software, app or product.
+Below, we've listed the primary QA testing methodologies to give you a complete understanding of the testing process and how it improves your software, app, or product.

 There are two types of testing in QA, one is functional, and the other is non-functional testing.
-The goal of utilising this testing methodology is to manage software successfully in multiple environments and across different platforms.
+The goal of utilizing this testing methodology is to manage software successfully in multiple environments and across different platforms.

 In this testing, we test the application against specific business requirements.
 It involves several test types that configured in a way that software behaves as expected to utilise the test cases provided by the design team.
 The testing methods are conducted in order and include:

 The first level of testing is unit testing, which developers by themselves perform.
-It ensures individual components of a piece of software at the code level are functional and work as they's intended to be.
+It ensures individual components of a piece of software at the code level are functional and work as they are intended to be.
 Developers in a test-driven environment will typically write and run the tests before the software or feature passed over to the test team.

 This part of the testing process involves integrating different units and thoroughly testing them.
 Unlike unit testing, which focuses on an individual unit, integration testing is all about checking how units work together to complete functions.
 Like unit testing, integration testing can be a slow, repetitive process.
 QA teams often automate the parts of the integration testing to improve efficiency and save time.